tolo/InterfaCSS/README.markdown

     titleColor(selected): #ff6d10;
 }

-/* Or maybe like this, if you wanted to be even more specific: */ BraveNewViewController UITableViewCell UIButton.mySpecialButton {
+/* Or what if you actually needed a bit more fine-grained control: */ BraveNewViewController UITableViewCell UIButton.mySpecialButton {
     titleColor(selected): #ff6d10;
 }